What does TunnelBear do? What is a VPN?

 Also, take a look at our blog post which goes into more detail about DNS and how TunnelBear handles it!

 Fastest Tunnel determines which tunnel is best for you by connecting you to the location that is closest to you.
 This means that your data travels the shortest distance possible, ensuring that you get the best possible speed results.
 This feature is available on Windows, macOS, Android, and iOS devices.
 To use this feature, select 'Fastest' from the drop down list of countries.

 TCP Override: Triumph over choppy or unstable connections

 What is TCP Override?

 Does your connection appear ‘broken’ a few minutes after enabling TunnelBear, or is streaming slow and choppy?
 It may be that your ISP (internet service provider) is throttling or even blocking UDP traffic.
-Alternatively, your ISP might be experiencing some technical difficulties; in which case enabling this feature can help.
+Or, it could be that your ISP might be experiencing some technical difficulties.
+In either case, TCP Override can potentially help!

-TCP Override is an advanced setting available on our macOS and Windows desktop apps only.
-TCP Override forces TunnelBear to use a slightly slower, but more reliable protocol (TCP instead of UDP).
-This might result in better performance on an unreliable connection.
+TCP Override is an advanced setting available on our macOS and Windows desktop apps.
+It forces TunnelBear to use a slightly slower, but more reliable tunneling protocol (TCP instead of UDP).
+Using TCP Override should result in better performance on an unreliable connection.

 Troubleshooting issues with TCP Override

-If you find that TCP Override decreases the performance of your Bear, then it’s likely that you don’t need it; in this circumstance we recommend that you disable the feature.
+If you find that TCP Override decreases the performance of your Bear, then it’s likely that you don’t need it.
+In this case, we recommend that you disable the feature.
 We also advise that you check out the following help articles if you are having a connection issue, or if your are having any speed issues.Visit/Rate Article